 How is hearing measured?

 Hearing is an important sense for most animals.
 However, all animals do not hear all sounds.
-For example, humans can’t hear the sound a dog whistle makes, but dogs can hear that sound.
-Most marine mammals can hear sounds that humans can’t hear.
+For example, people can’t hear the sound a dog whistle makes, but dogs can hear that sound.
+Most marine mammals can hear sounds that people can’t hear.
 What sounds we, or a marine animal, can hear depends on the frequency of the sound and the intensity of the sound.
-For humans, the sounds we hear best are those used in conversation.
+For people, the sounds we hear best are those used in conversation.
 The sounds animals hear best are critical for survival like the sounds of predators, prey, and mates.

 You may have had a hearing test.
 The person being tested sits in a very quiet room with headphones.
 Sounds are played at different frequencies and intensities, and the person indicates when they hear a tone.
 This is called a behavioral hearing test.